amanganiello90/cordova-deploy-android/README.md

 npm install -g
 ```

-N.B for the linux machine probably you have to run "sudo npm install -g".
+> N.B for the linux machine probably you have to run "sudo npm install -g"

 The second globally installs a shell command in your machine.